 This means that these trackers require a subscription that you need to purchase from the manufacturer, or in some cases you're able to insert your own SIM card into the device.
 Either way, it's not a one-off investment, but something you'll have to pay for monthly or yearly.

 - Pros: Real-time tracking, provides an actual map location using GPS, no distance limitations, some products are lightweight enough for cats

-- Cons: Most expensive option with monthly fees, relies on cell data, batteries need replacing or charging a lot
+- Cons: Most expensive option with monthly fees, relies on cell data, batteries need replacing or charging a lot more (every ~2 days)

 - Trackers that fall into this category: Tractive, Whistle, Weenect, Jiobit, Fi, Gibi, Tracki, Pawtrack, Geozilla (use your own SIM).

 Side note: The Pawtrack is the only GPS tracker which claims to cover the entire world by connecting to various cell networks depending on where you are.
 It also uses GLONASS and Galileo in addition to GPS (alternative global navigation satellite systems) which would suggest this tracker is the most accurate.
 I haven't personally used it though, so I can't comment on whether their website claims hold up.